 The darker period of the year lasts for 3.7 months, from October 27 to February 18, with an average daily incident shortwave energy per square meter below 1.9 kWh.
 The darkest day of the year is December 22, with an average of 0.8 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Katowice are 50.258 deg latitude, 19.028 deg longitude, and 912 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Katowice are 50.258 deg latitude, 19.028 deg longitude, and 912 ft elevation.

-The topography within 2 miles of Katowice contains only modest variations in elevation, with a maximum elevation change of 230 feet, and an average elevation above sea level of 911 feet.
-Within 10 miles contains significant variations in elevation (522 feet).
-Within 50 miles contains extreme variations in elevation (3,967 feet).
+The topography within 2 miles of Katowice contains only modest variations in elevation, with a maximum elevation change of 230 feet and an average elevation above sea level of 911 feet.
+Within 10 miles contains only modest variations in elevation (522 feet).
+Within 50 miles contains significant variations in elevation (3,967 feet).

 The area within 2 miles of Katowice is covered by artificial surfaces (87%) and trees (11%), within 10 miles by artificial surfaces (46%) and trees (25%), and within 50 miles by cropland (48%) and trees (33%).

 This report illustrates the typical weather in Katowice, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Katowice.

 For each station, the records are corrected for the elevation difference between that station and Katowice according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.